chris-r-ho/SDR-Neural-Network/README.md

 # SDR-Neural-Network
-A python implementation of a Segment Display Classifier Neural Network
+A python implementation of a Segment Display Recognition (SDR) Neural Network